-BRIDGE TO ALGEBRA
+BRIDGE TO ALGEBRA 2 semesters 2 credits Grade 9

 In Bridge to Algebra, the student will be involved in mathematical problem solving through the study of algebraic thinking, fractions, operations with fractions and mixed numbers, integers, algebraic problem solving, geometric figures and their properties, area and the Pythagorean Theorem, probability and statistics, volume and surface area, linear functions, number systems, and transformations.
 Much time in this class will be spent working in small groups.
 Additionally students will spend approximately two days a week working individually on a computer program that is part of the course curriculum.